Why We Love It

 Learning will continue after a student completes law school.
 Most jurisdictions and states require individuals complete education in indigent defense strategies.
 They also require individuals to take continuing education courses.
 An aloted amount of hours must be completed each year.

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 National Anual Salary

 National Hourly Wage

 How do Public Defender salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Public Defender's can make an average annual salary of $136,260, or $66 per hour.
 On the lower end, they can make $76,300 or $37 per hour, perhaps when just starting out or based on the state you live in.

 Programs and Degrees

-Here are the most common degrees for becoming a Public Defender. a PhD or Professional is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Public Defender. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 - 91% Doctorate

 - 0.5% Associates